What you'll learn

 Each sub-path is a string of path commands that describe the appropriate shape.
 These commands must use relative (rather than absolute) coordinates.

-While you can write SVG path commands as strings, Blockly provides a set of utility functions to make writing and reading paths easier.
+SVG path commands can be written as strings, but Blockly provides a set of utility functions to make writing and reading paths easier.

 /**